Pachucas: In the media

-In the Los Angeles newspapers “las pachucas were vilified as incorrigible delinquents.”
-Similarly, “La Opinion referred to them as “las malinches”—traitors to established Mexican codes of chaperoned feminine conduct.”
-In general, the Pachucos were praised in community for taking a stand against the Anglos, but the Pachucas were frequently criticized in media and in community  for being so open about their sexuality, and new found social and political identities within American society.
+In the Los Angeles newspapers "las pachucas were vilified as incorrigible delinquents."
+Similarly, "La Opinion referred to them as "las malinches"–traitors to established Mexican codes of chaperoned feminine conduct."
+In general, the Pachucos were praised in their community for taking a stand against the Anglos, but the Pachucas were frequently criticized in media and in their community for being so open about their sexuality.

-Amelia Venegas, a Mexican American woman and later considered a cholita, was arrested for disturbing the peace and carrying a concealed weapon after cursing at police officials.
+Amelia Venegas, a Mexican American woman later considered a cholita, was arrested for disturbing the peace and carrying a concealed weapon after cursing at police officials.
 According to the press, "twenty-two-year-old, mother of a toddler and wife of a sailor, had incited violence by urging a gang of pachucos to attack sheriff's deputies in her East Los Angeles neighborhood."
-Additionally, newspapers reported that she “attempted to smuggle a pair of brass knuckles to "zoot suit hoodlums" to assist them in their street brawls with sailors.”
+Additionally, newspapers reported that she "attempted to smuggle a pair of brass knuckles to "zoot suit hoodlums" to assist them in their street brawls with sailors."
 The Los Angeles Times  featured a photograph of her baring teeth and shaking a threatening fist at the  camera.
 The press deemed Venegas a "pachuco" girl,  a label that then suggested gang  affiliation.

 In the community

 Las Pachucas faced much backlash from their own Mexican American community.
 Specifically, the  Pachuca, became a contested figure in the Mexican  American community during the time of the riots and WWII.
 Some women admired and wore the style, creating their own identities within the American culture and feminist movements.
 However, others like Patricia Adler, an Anglo female historian, saw them as dangerous and disruptive to the ideal Mexican American womanhood, something that was developing in comparison to Anglo feminism ideals.
-Adler commented that Pachucas “scandalized the adults of the Anglo and Mexican communities alike with their short, tight skirts, sheer blouses, and built-up hairdos”.
+Adler commented that Pachucas "scandalized the adults of the Anglo and Mexican communities alike with their short, tight skirts, sheer blouses, and built-up hairdos".
 Many women felt this way, because las pachucas and the wearing of the suit was associated with delinquency and rebelled against proper feminine behavior and definitions of Mexican femininity.

-In History
+In history

-Within the Mexican American History Pachucas were excluded, this led to the minimization of their role within the Chicano movement.
+Within Mexican American history, the role of Pachucas within the Chicano movement has been minimized.